 Class participation is based on active involvement in class activities and discussions.
+Default score is 3%, which is moved up or down depending on degree of participation - so participate!

 The topic of the Final Project is the same for all students.